Useful Information About Fukuoka City, Fukuoka Prefecture

 Fukuoka is the “Gourmet City”.
 There is delicious food for every taste in Fukuoka, the home of Myer English School.

 The most famous of Fukuoka dishes is Tonkotsu Ramen.
 There are many ramen shops in the city beginning with the original Hakata Ramen in the Nagahama District.
-The “Otomisan” restaurant near Myer English School in Hirao is our particular favorite.
+The “Otomisan” restaurant near in Hirao is our particular favorite.

 There are many long-established Mizutaki restaurants in Fukuoka City where the traditional flavor of the cloudy Hakata Mizutaki is still carried on today.
-“Mizu Tsuki” a restaurant located in Hirao, near Myer English School, is said to be the origin of the Hakata Mizutaki.
+“Mizu Tsuki” a restaurant located in Hirao, is said to be the origin of the Hakata Mizutaki.
 The rich taste of the soup is really habit forming!

 Motsu Nabe is equally as popular as Mizutaki.
 It is no exaggeration to say that Hakata’s nabe is Motsu Nabe.
 “Motsu” is the external organs (excluding the liver).
 You are able to enjoy the taste of this delicious meal loaded with cabbage and other vegetables in many places in Fukuoka.